Horatio Scott Carslaw

-Dr Horatio Scott Carslaw FRSE LLD (12 February 1870, Helensburgh, Dumbartonshire, Scotland - 11 November 1954, Burradoo, New South Wales, Australia) was a Scottish-Australian mathematician.
+Dr Horatio Scott Carslaw FRSE LLD (12 February 1870, Helensburgh, Dunbartonshire, Scotland - 11 November 1954, Burradoo, New South Wales, Australia) was a Scottish-Australian mathematician.
 The book he wrote with his colleague John Conrad Jaeger, Conduction of Heat in Solids, remains a classic in the field.

 Early life and education

 Carslaw was born in Helensburgh, Scotland, the son of the Rev Dr William Henderson Carslaw (a Free Church minister) and his wife, Elizabeth Lockhead.
 He was educated at The Glasgow Academy.
 He went on to study at Cambridge University and then obtained a postgraduate doctorate at Glasgow University.

 Career

 Carslaw was elected a Fellow of the Royal Society of Edinburgh in 1901.
 He was a Fellow of Emmanuel College, Cambridge and worked as a lecturer in Mathematics at Glasgow University when, in late 1902, he moved to Australia.

 In 1903, upon the retirement of Theodore Thomas Gurney, Carslaw was appointed Professor and the Chair of Pure and Applied Mathematics in the now School of Mathematics and Statistics at the University of Sydney.
 He retired in 1935 to his house in Burradoo where he produced most of his best work.
 The Carslaw Building at the University, completed in the 1960s and containing the school, is named after him.